 Feature layers are web-based datasets that contain a group of similar geographic features (for example, buildings, parcels, cities, roads, and earthquake epicenters).
 Features can be points, lines, or polygons (areas) and are used in Insights to create maps, charts, and tables; perform spatial and nonspatial analysis; create filters; and share results.
-The feature layers you use in Insights can be either hosted in your organization or accessed remotely.

 Hosted feature layers

-Hosted feature layers are feature layers that are stored within your organization's data store.
+Hosted feature layers are feature layers that are stored in your organization's data store.
 These are layers that have been created in or published to your organization by you or members of your organization.